JebBarbas/jebcolors/README.md

 # JebColors
 jebcolors is a module that provides a lot of colors, like the bootstrap colors, the web colors or a lot of colors that I personally wrote, like my own colors, social media colors and some languages colors.
 It also provides gradients from grabient, instagram and uigradients.
-And functions to use with the colors, like rgb() or light().
+And functions to use with the colors, like `rgb()` or `light()`.
 This module was originally written by me to use it with react-native, but you can use it with a lot of another node modules like react.
+You can also use the "bundle.js" file and use it in the browser in `window.jebcolors` (contains colors, gradients and functions).

 ---